 Wondering what to do with Halloween candy your kiddo has collected?
-Get tips from RD and mom Allison Schaaf.
+Get tips from RD and mom, Allison Schaaf.

-Happy Halloween!
 This is such a fun time of year for both kids and adults.
 I'm all for having some guilt-free sweets, but as we all know the sugar explosion this month can be tough to handle.
 There's that fun place of allowing yourself and kids to indulge a bit…and then there's Willy Wonka's Chocolate Factory and you're about to fall into the chocolate river.